yousufalazad/shortening-url-api/README.md

 - MySQL
 - Postman (for API testing)

-Setup Instructions
+Setup Instructions,
 Follow the steps below to run this project on your local machine.

-1. Clone the Repository
+1. Clone the Repository,
 git clone https://github.com/yousufalazad/shortening-url-api.git

-2. Install Dependencies
+2. Install Dependencies,
-cd shortening-url-api
+cd shortening-url-api,
 composer install

-3. Set Up the Environment File
+3. Set Up the Environment File,
 Copy the .env.example file to .env

-4. Configure the Database
+4. Configure the Database,
-Configure the database
+Configure the database,

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1